OpenTranslationBible/open-bible/en-GB/43.John/md/john-01.md

 ## John 1:4

-In him was life, and that life was the light of all mankind.
+In him was life, and that life was the light for all people.

 ## John 1:5